 “Three factors — government programs, the population boom, and the fundamental low interest rates of government institutions fed that prosperous cycle, which means that Canadians and their governments were able to pay down that war debt pretty quickly by growing the economy,” says Anastakis.

 Moreover, the massive government expenditures incurred helped lead to the prosperous modern Canada we know today, he adds.
 But there are key differences between then and now.
 In part two of our series on potential paths towards a post-pandemic economy recovery, Canadian economists Craig Alexander, Douglas Porter and Avery Shenfeld — and business historian Dimitry Anastakis — detail the differences between then and now.

 Jeff Buckstein, CPA, CGA is an Ottawa-based business journalist.
-This is the first article in a four-part series.
+This is the first article in a five-part series.
 Read the full series in order: